ocadotechnology/bbq/README.md

 > * You cannot reference a deleted table if a table bearing the same ID in the dataset was created after the deletion time.
 > * You cannot reference a deleted table if the encapsulating dataset was also deleted/recreated since the table deletion event.

-Some of our apps dynamically create datasets and tables if they are missing.
-If some table/dataset is deleted (unintentionally), then empty table can be automatically recreated.
+It is common that data streaming solutions require destination resource to be always present.
+If such resource (dataset or table entity) is deleted, intentionally or not, then default would be to re-create the same, but empty entity.
 In such scenario we're not able to restore data using BigQuery build-in features.

 #### Our motivation for building BBQ was to:
 * protect crucial data against application bug, user error or malicious attack,
-* store multiple versions of our data for several months, not days,
+* be able to restore to multiple versions of our data with history going back several months, not days,
-* easily restore multiple (i.e. thousands) tables at the same time.
+* restore data at scale (i.e. thousands of tables at the same time) which can be part of Disaster Recovery plan.

 # Features